 How To Repair Damaged Skin Naturally: 5 Simple Steps

-Nature provides us with numerous ingredients that help to support skin repair and help us take control of a damaged skin barrier in the comfort of our home.
-When skin is damaged, what we apply to it topically and feed our body internally can play a vital role in determining how quickly and effectively we restore and repair the skin barrier.
+Nature provides us with numerous ingredients that support skin repair and help us take control of a damaged barrier in the comfort of our home.
+When skin is damaged, what we apply to it topically and feed our body internally can play a vital role in determining how quickly and effectively we repair and restore the skin barrier.

 1. Apply Pure Aloe Vera Gel

 Aloe vera has been used throughout history to assist with skin repair.
 Typically, we think of aloe vera whenever we’ve spent too much time in the sun, however it’s also a great option for acne-related skin damage.
 As easy and tempting it is to purchase aloe vera gel from the store, we recommend purchasing a live aloe plant to fully benefit from the skin reparative benefits of this miraculous plant.
 Cut off a small piece of an outermost leaf, then cut the piece in half and scrape out the fresh gel from the inside.
 It’s important to note that the exterior part of the aloe should not be applied to skin.
 Learn how to extract aloe vera gel from a plant here.
 Apply to damaged skin daily in the evening, when skin goes into repair mode, before you apply your oil-based serum or moisturizer.